Sharing is caring!

 To the southwest of Ross Lake is Diablo Lake.
 This is a small reservoir lake created from the construction of Diablo Dam in 1927.
 Diablo Dam is one of three dams comprising the Skagit River Hydroelectric Project, which supplies approximately 20% of Seattle’s electricity.

-Though it’s not a typical option for places to hike, a walk along the 1,180 feet long dam is a great way to catch views of Diablo Lake, the Skagit River, and the Cascade Mountains.
+Though it's not a typical option for hikes in North Cascades, a walk along the 1,180 feet long dam is a great way to catch views of Diablo Lake, the Skagit River, and the Cascade Mountains.
 If you choose to walk along the dam, just be cautious of passing cars as there is no separate walkway for pedestrians.

 3. Gorge Overlook Trail

 Another great place to catch views of the Skagit River is the Gorge Overlook Trail.
-The trail head for this .5 mile round trip trail can be found along Highway 20 near the bridge crossing Gorge Creek.
-It’s one of the super easy hikes at North Cascades.
+The trailhead for this .5 mile round trip trail can be found along Highway 20 near the bridge crossing Gorge Creek.
+It's one of the super easy hikes in North Cascades.

 This fully paved trail is completely accessible for strollers and wheelchairs.
 But it does have a bit of an elevation gain (though not anything too strenuous).
 Be sure to pause and take in the views of the Gorge Dam, Gorge Lake, and some waterfalls.